What We Do

 Solemen’s Outreach Programs benefit the poor, the disadvantaged, the ‘diffabled’, the homeless and the marginalised in Bali.
 The charity’s goal is to alleviate the misery of extreme poverty by bringing hope and sustainable solutions to those who remain hidden from public view and hence are separated from easy access to medical treatment.
 Solemen actively reaches people who fall through the cracks and are not helped by the existing network of charitable organisations and government programs.

 Despite very often operating on a shoestring budget, Solemen’s fast acting Outreach Team of volunteer doctors, nurses, therapists, nutritionists and social workers shoulder an ever-growing caseload of ‘Solebuddies’ (people under our care).
 Solemen provide effective and targeted help where it will have the most impact.

-These goals support the 2016 UN Global Goals:
+These goals support the 21 United Nations Global Goals: